PrestaShop/open-source/slack/channels.md

 - Language: EN

 **#community-help**
-- Description: A place for folks who need helps while using the PrestaShop project to build online shops.
+- Description: A place for folks who need help while using the PrestaShop project to build online shops.
 Please open an issue on the devdocs when this is about a missing information.
 - Users: For the community at large
 - Owners: PrestaShop project maintainers
 - Status: Public